SeyedParsa/road-service-web/README.md

 6. Collect the static files into your static root using `docker compose exec web python manage.py collectstatic --noinput --clear`.
 7. Create a super user using `docker compose exec web python manage.py createsuperuser`.
 8. Your web application is now running on port `1337`.
-9. You can expose this port for foreign servers using `sudo ufw allow 1337`.
+9. You may need to expose this port for clients using `sudo ufw allow 1337`.
 10. Enjoy!